 Abyssinian ground hornbills span the width of north-central Africa from Senegal and Guinea on the western coast to Ethiopia on the eastern coast.
 Primarily a terrestrial bird, Abyssinian ground hornbills live across the savanna, in grasslands and sub-desert scrub, as well as rocky areas.
 They have to have a tree in their habitat to nest.

 Males and females have been observed singing together in duets.

 Primarily carnivores, Abyssinian ground hornbills eat reptiles such as cobras, tortoises and lizards, as well as mammals like hares and mongooses, and insects and arachnids.
 Occasionally they will scavenge for carrion to supplement their diet, as well as consume seeds and fruit.
 Abyssinian ground hornbills will travel up to seven miles (11 kilometers) each day in search of food, overtaking and consuming prey they encounter.
 These animals have been observed following ungulate herds and forest fires to feed on prey fleeing disturbances.

 At the Smithsonian's National Zoo, Abyssinian ground hornbills are given Nebraska Brand Feline Diet, mice, mealworms and crickets.

-Preferring grasslands, this animal has done well around human development, and is experiencing a diminishing threat as predators disappear.
-Their primary potential threat has been deemed as a loss of trees for nesting due to human development.
-A lesser threat to Abyssinian ground hornbills is native hunters, who will kill the bird in order to use its head as a mask while hunting other animals.
+Preferring grasslands, this animal has done well around human development and is experiencing a diminishing threat as predators disappear.
+Its primary potential threat is a loss of trees for nesting due to human development.
+A lesser threat to Abyssinian ground hornbills is native hunters who will kill the bird in order to use its head as a mask while hunting other animals.